June Carryl

 June Carryl is an American actress and playwright who has made numerous television appearances such as Mindhunter.

 Career

 Carryl, sometimes credited as June Lomena, has appeared in film and television, largely in character roles.
 She has appeared in films such as What Dreams May Come, Sweet November, and Back Roads.
 She made numerous one-off appearances on television such as Parenthood, Law & Order: LA, Criminal Minds, The Bold and the Beautiful, and Without a Trace She played major roles on the Netflix series Mindhunter and the Hulu series Helstrom as Louise Hastings.

 Carryl's work on stage included performing with the B Street Theatre in Sacramento, California, and in the Oxford Shakespeare Festival in Oregon.

 Plays written by Carryl include The Girl Who Made the Milky Way.

+Personal life

+She is the older sister of political commentator and television host Joy Reid.